a2ankitrai/2KX7/Design_Patterns/Design_Patterns.md

 **Known Uses**

-Many object-oriented user interface toolkits use decorators to add graphical embellishments to widgets.
+- Many object-oriented user interface toolkits use decorators to add graphical embellishments to widgets.
+- Decorator pattern is used a lot in Java IO classes, such as `FileReader`, `BufferedReader`.
+BufferReader is wrapped to FileReader, ObjectOutputStream is wrapped to FileInputStream in serialization.

 **Check list**